assetcorp/rollup-plugin-web-worker-loader/README.md

 # rollup-plugin-web-worker-loader

+> This is a fork of <https://github.com/darionco/rollup-plugin-web-worker-loader>.
+I forked this repo in order to make some minor changes and use the SharedWorker implementation which was not yet public.
+I would maintain this repo fix bugs, and update the package as to when it becomes necessary.
+Anyone who wants to collaborate on this project is welcome to do so.

+## INTRODUCTION

 Rollup plugin to handle Web Workers, Service Workers, Shared Workers, Audio Worklets, and Paint Worklets.
 Support for Animation Worklets and Layout Worklets is in consideration for when implementations are available